| Appraisers and Assessors of Real

 however, the imposed designation qualifications tend to be

+very stringent.
 Advancement within the occupation comes with experience.

 The higher the level of appraiser licensure, for example,